 Prompting and fading are also widely used in ABA.
 Prompts provide assistance to help the child perform a desired behavior, while fading gradually reduces this assistance to promote independence.
 For example, a therapist may initially guide a child’s hand to point at an object and then slowly reduce physical assistance over time.

-ABA is not only about skill acquisition but also about reducing maladaptive behaviors.
-This is achieved through techniques such as extinction, where reinforcement for a problematic behavior is removed, and differential reinforcement, where alternative desirable behaviors are reinforced.
+ABA focuses not only on developing new skills but also on reducing maladaptive behaviors.
+Therapists use techniques such as extinction, which involves withholding reinforcement for problematic behaviors, and differential reinforcement, which encourages appropriate alternative behaviors by providing reinforcement for them.

 A particularly effective strategy is Functional Communication Training (FCT), which replaces problematic behaviors with appropriate communication.
-For example, a child who screams to obtain a toy can be taught to use words or gestures like “give me” instead.
-Over time, the maladaptive behavior decreases as the functional communication behavior is reinforced.
+For example, therapists can teach a child who screams to obtain a toy to use words or gestures such as “give me” instead.
+As therapists consistently reinforce this functional communication behavior, the child gradually relies less on the maladaptive behavior.

 Criticism and Evolution of ABA